0xE111/cat-400/docs/tutorials/02 - messages/readme.md

 ```

 > Don't forget to call `register CustomMessageType` on message types if you want to be able to resialize it.

+Now that you know how to work with messages, it's time to send them!
+Continue to [next tutorial](../03%20-%20processes%20and%20threads/readme.md).